elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-differences-between-mitosis-and-meiosis.md

 url: /learn/education-studies/questions/what-are-the-key-differences-between-mitosis-and-meiosis
 score: -1.0
 related_article1:
-    id: 167917
+    id: 167924
     title: >-
-        How does meiosis contribute to genetic variation?
+        What is the significance of phenotypic and genotypic ratios in genetic crosses?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-meiosis-contribute-to-genetic-variation
+    url: /learn/education-studies/questions/what-is-the-significance-of-phenotypic-and-genotypic-ratios-in-genetic-crosses
 related_article2:
-    id: 167920
+    id: 167924
     title: >-
-        What is the chromosomal theory of inheritance and how does it relate to Mendel's laws?
+        What is the significance of phenotypic and genotypic ratios in genetic crosses?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-chromosomal-theory-of-inheritance-and-how-does-it-relate-to-mendels-laws
+    url: /learn/education-studies/questions/what-is-the-significance-of-phenotypic-and-genotypic-ratios-in-genetic-crosses
 related_article3:
-    id: 167932
+    id: 167924
     title: >-
-        Explain the process of independent assortment and its genetic significance.
+        What is the significance of phenotypic and genotypic ratios in genetic crosses?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-process-of-independent-assortment-and-its-genetic-significance
+    url: /learn/education-studies/questions/what-is-the-significance-of-phenotypic-and-genotypic-ratios-in-genetic-crosses
 related_article4:
     id: 167924
     title: >-
         What is the significance of phenotypic and genotypic ratios in genetic crosses?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-the-significance-of-phenotypic-and-genotypic-ratios-in-genetic-crosses
-related_article5:
-    id: 167917
-    title: >-
-        How does meiosis contribute to genetic variation?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-meiosis-contribute-to-genetic-variation
 ---

 &nbsp;